 2. Give your category a Title and write a description in the Content section.

-3. Change the Category status to enable.
+3. Change the Status to Active.

-6. Set the Parent category for your category.
+5. Set the Parent category for your category.
 If a category you're creating is to be a parent category, just leave this field empty.

 Creating blog posts is harder than it sounds, and it's not only about the content or keyword research.
 The tools you use to create a blog in Shopify matter too.
 In case you're tired of ineffective drag-and-drop page builders and want to create Shopify blog posts easier, you've landed on the right page.